catafest/colab_google/README.md

   catafest_069.ipynb - test with simple image to video with stabilityai

-  catafest_070.ipynb - test simple examples with Protocol Buffers, I used gemini AI for test and learn
+  catafest_070.ipynb - test simple examples with Protocol Buffers, I used Gemini AI for testing and learn

+  catafest_071.ipynb - simple example with altair and vega-datasets python packages.